ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 - : 'a list * bool = ([], false)
 ```

-Access to the component of tuple is done using pattern matching.
+Access to the components of tuples is done using pattern matching.
 For instance, the predefined function `snd` returns the second component of a pair:
 ```ocaml
 # let snd p =
     match p with